marcinsaj/FlipDisc/README.md

 Function allows you to control a selected disc in a selected FLIP7 display.
 You can control only one disc of the selected display at a time.
 The first argument moduleNumber is the relative number of the display in the series of all displays.
 For example, if we have a combination of FLIP7, SEG, FLIP7, then the second FLIP7 display will have a relative number of 2 even though there is a SEG display between the FLIP7 displays.
  - moduleNumber - relative number of the FLIP7 display
- - discNumber - display dot number counting from left to right 1-7
+ - discNumber - display disc number counting from left to right 1-7
- - discStatus - reset dot "0" or set disc "1"
+ - discStatus - reset disc "0" or set disc "1"

 -------------------------------------------------------------------------------------------
 1️⃣4️⃣🔽